miguelmarlon/palpite_bet/README.md

 The methods utilize various Pandas DataFrames for data manipulation.

-Class SearchGames

-The search_next_day_games function performs a search for soccer games scheduled for the next day based on a specific date, using the football API (api-football).
-The games are filtered by country and league, and the information is later processed by instances of the DataProcessor class.

-Function search_next_day_games():

-Parameters: None.
-Returns: No explicit return value.
-Steps:

-Initializes the URL and the team_names list to store team names.
-Iterates over the list of countries (list_country_id) to obtain game information.
-Makes a request to the API to get scheduled games for the specified date.
-Processes the JSON response data to extract the names of home and away teams.
-Stores team names in team_names and final_team_list.
-For each pair of teams (home_team, away_team) found, creates an instance of DataProcessor and calls its filtered_goal_statistics and filtered_corners_statistics methods.
-Notes:

-API access is done using the requests library.
-The function uses the RapidAPI environment variable for the API key.
-Game data is extracted from the "response" key in the API's JSON response.
-Team names are stored in a team_names list and in final_team_list, which is a list of lists.
-Each pair of teams is processed by instances of the DataProcessor class, which perform statistical analyses on goals and corners.
-Class TelegramMessage

 Function send_message(message):

 Description: This function uses the python-telegram-bot library to send a message to a specific chat on Telegram.